scaleway/ultraviolet/.changeset/eighty-bags-eat.md

 ---
-"@ultraviolet/illustrations": patch
+"@ultraviolet/illustrations": major
 ---

+⚠️ MAJOR UPDATE:

-Change "dediboxVPS" to "dediboxVps" to be aligned with illustrations name
+Update "dediboxVPS" to "dediboxVps" to be aligned with illustrations name.